-18.1 Monitoring will take place corporately, within each Directorate and across Schools.
-At a corporate level the Risk and Resilience Manager will report to the Chief Executive and Strategic Management Team.
+18.1 Monitoring will take place corporately by the Community Safety & Resilience Team, within each Directorate and across Schools.
+At a corporate level the Head of Community Safety &

+Resilience will report to the Chief Executive and Senior Management Team.
 Each School following an audit receives an audit report, an assurance opinion and action plan detailing any recommended improvements, progress is monitored via the structures applicable to the individual school.
-A copy of the final audit report is sent to the Operational Director of Universal Services regardless of the schools status (apart from Academies).
-In addition, the audit report is also sent to the chair of the Governing Body where the Council is not the employer.
+A copy of the final audit report is sent to the Assistant Director, Education and SEND Services regardless of the schools status (apart from Academies).
+In addition, the audit report is also sent to the chair of the Governing Body where the Council is not the employer but where the school have retained the services of the Council as the Competent Adviser.
 The Council will measure health and safety performance using both proactive and reactive measures as follows: